HarborNAS/webui/docs/contributing_translations.md

 ## Branches

-Different branches correspond to different versions of TrueNAS.
+Different branches correspond to different versions of HarborNAS.

 To keep things simple, we suggest you make changes to the `master` branch.\
 After your PR is merged, changes will appear in the next nightly.